Topic: Partnership and Success

-In 2012, Tim Grant was looking for a change.
+In 2012, Quickbooks Consultant, Tim Grant, was looking for a change.
 He wasn’t sure what it was he wanted to do differently, but he knew there must be something around the industry to capture his attention, narrow down his focus, and grow his success.
 Luckily, he attended a Scaling New Heights conference in Nashville, Tennessee – and since then, everything has changed for Grant.

 I noticed the number of ProAdvisors was 70,000 and growing, and so it seemed like a bit of a crowded market for ProAdvisors… and many of them were generalists.
 This was about eight years of being a generalist myself and I looked around and I saw the people who seemed to be successful were the people who focused on a specific area or niche.”